katbelle/Philosofinder/README.md

 # Philosofinder
-The Philosofinder is a terminal based quiz that determines which philosopher based on your answers to multiple choice questions.
+The Philosofinder is a terminal based quiz that determines which philosopher you are based on your answers to multiple choice questions.

 ## Usage
 To use the Philosofinder run it with Python3.